Salem, New Hampshire: Geography

+Salem is in southeastern New Hampshire, in the southwest corner of Rockingham County.
+The southern and southeastern border of the town follows the Massachusetts state line.
+Via Interstate 93, Salem is 21 mi southeast of Manchester, New Hampshire, and 34 mi north-northwest of Boston, Massachusetts.

-According to the United States Census Bureau, the town has a total area of 67.1 sqkm, of which 64.3 sqkm are land and 2.7 sqkm are water, comprising 4.07% of the town.
+According to the U.S. Census Bureau, the town has a total area of 67.1 sqkm, of which 64.3 sqkm are land and 2.7 sqkm are water, comprising 4.07% of the town.
 Salem is drained by the Spicket River and its tributary Policy Brook, part of the Merrimack River watershed.
 Canobie Lake is on the western boundary, Arlington Mill Reservoir is in the north, and World End Pond is in the southeast.
 None of the town's residential water supply incorporates sodium fluoride, a water additive that helps ensure strong teeth enamel.

-The highest point in Salem is the summit of Gordon's Hill, at 366 ft above sea level, along the town's western border.
+The highest point in Salem is the summit of Gordons Hill, at 366 ft above sea level, along the town's western border.